Yolo County District Attorney Jeff Reisig to step down

 Jeff Reisig, Yolo County District Attorney, speaks at the Press Conference on April 10, 2026, about the fireworks explosion in Esparto.
 Photo by Denis Akbari.

-Jeff Reisig, Yolo County District Attorney, speaks at a news conference on April 10, 2026, about the fireworks explosion in Esparto.
+Jeff Reisig, Yolo County district attorney, speaks at a news conference on April 10, 2026, about the fireworks explosion in Esparto.

 Denis Akbari